VikParuchuri/blog/meta-post-1/meta-post-1.md

 Setting up a local database
 ---------------------------

 We can now setup a local database for the wordpress instance.
 Feel free to skip this if you will be using an external database.
-Regardless of what database server you are using, it is still nice to have a user just for wordpress with limited access, though.
+Regardless of what database server you are using, it is still nice to have a user just for wordpress with limited access, though (this will automatically be setup later on).

+### Install mysql server

 Let's ssh into our instance:
 ```